Sage-Bionetworks/Synapse-Warehouse-Workers/README.md

 # Synapse-Warehouse-Workers
 Workers that maintain analytical data related to Synapse.
+More information can be found at [warehouse-works-wiki](https://sagebionetworks.jira.com/wiki/display/PLFM/Synapse+Warehouse+workers)

 ## Build
 In order to build the following properties must be available to the JVM: